 According to The Seven Basic Plots: Why We Tell Stories (2004) by Christopher Booker (available on Kindle) there are seven types of stories or basic plots in literature:

-2) overcoming the monster (example, Frankenstein; or, The Modern Prometheus by Mary Shelley),
+- Overcoming the Monster: The protagonist faces and defeats a great evil (example, Frankenstein; or, The Modern Prometheus by Mary Shelley).

 36 basic plots in fiction